6 Pricing Objectives & How to Choose The Best For Growth

 Yes, beating the competition might sound obvious, but your prices can be a powerful tool for maintaining or increasing your market share.
 Competitor objectives are not the most important thing to consider, but they have their relevance.

-Pricing your product low can deter competition from entering a market—some companies even choose to sell their products at a loss to prevent new players from entering a market.
+Pricing your product low can deter competition from entering a target market—some companies even choose to sell their products at a loss to prevent new players from entering a market.
 On the flip side, a high price can signal to potential customers that your product is of high quality, increasing the likelihood that they’ll choose your solution over those of your competitors.

 6. Mix and match